 Malcolm in the Middle: A girl in Dewey's class at school is called Regina Tucker.
 Reese is still unable to think up a sleazy nickname for her.

 The Malaysian government tried to ban Power Rangers because their title "Mighty Morphin'".
 And morphine is a drug.
 Of course, it was just a matter of taking the "Morphin'" out, so the first three seasons aired as just Mighty Power Rangers.

 While not treated as such in-show, Captain Hunnicutt of Mash arguably has one of these in "BJ".
-You may think that the modern connotation of that initialism probably hadn't been developed yet in The Fifties, but there is a scene in one episode that offers a possible nod-and-a-wink to this.
+You may think that the modern connotation of that initialism probably hadn't been developed yet in The '50s, but there is a scene in one episode that offers a possible nod-and-a-wink to this.
 A visiting nurse asks Hunnicutt what BJ stands for.
 Before he can answer, Hawkeye quickly interrupts with, "Anything you like."
 Another episode, however, has him explain that he was named for his parents, Bea and Jay.

 NCIS has Dr. Donald "Ducky" Mallard.
 And a guest character in one episode named Benjamin Franklin.

 In a bit on The Daily Show, before he left for his own show, Stephen Colbert confessed that his name was Ted Hitler.
 "No relation.
 Okay, well, distant relation.
 Two generations.
 Straight up.
 Okay, Hitler was my grandfather!"